PhD University of Texas at Arlington, Arlington, Texas

-Dr. Spies coordinates global endeavors for the Louise Herrington Nursing School and facilitates student and faculty engagement in initiatives in Ethiopia, Hong Kong, India, Peru, Vietnam and Zambia.
-She is committed to cultivating and supporting initiatives and opportunities for all students and faculty that are interested to participate in global outreach through study abroad, mission, or scholarship experiences.
+Dr. Spies coordinates global endeavors for the Louise Herrington Nursing School and facilitates student and faculty engagement in initiatives in Ethiopia, Hong Kong, India, Peru, Uganda, Vietnam and Zambia.
+She is committed to cultivating opportunities for all interested students and faculty so that they may participate in global outreach study abroad, mission, or research and scholarly experiences.

-Dr. Spies is a past president of the North Texas Nurse Practitioners.
-She is also involved in refugee outreach that includes a community garden project for refugees from Myanmar.
-Dr. Spies is a co-founder of the North Texas African Health Initiative and has worked actively in Uganda to build nurse leadership and research capacity since 2007.
-She has participated in faculty and nurse development in Ethiopia, India, Uganda, Vietnam and Zambia.
+Dr. Spies serves on the practice committee for the International Council of Nurses Advanced Practice Nursing Network and is on the Nurses Advisory Council of Nurses International.
+She is past president of the North Texas Nurse Practitioners.
+Dr. Spies is co-founder of the North Texas African Health Initiative and has worked actively in Uganda to build nurse leadership and research capacity since 2007.
+She has led faculty and nurse development workshops in Ethiopia, India, Uganda, Vietnam and Zambia.

+Spies, L.A.
+(2010).
 Contribution to chapter on Tuberculosis in King, T.L. and Brucker, M.C.
-(2010). (eds) Pharmacology Principles and Practice for Women's Health.
+(Eds.)
+Pharmacology Principles and Practice for Women’s Health.
 Boston: Jones and Bartlett.